-4 POTENTIAL RESETTLEMENT IMPACTS AND MITIGATIONS
+POTENTIAL RESETTLEMENT IMPACTS AND MITIGATIONS

-The project will support interventions designed to improve livelihoods and access to basic socioeconomic services in selected districts.
+The project will support interventions designed to improve livelihoods and access to basic socioeconomic services in in the 11 selected districts hosting refugees for both refugees and host communities.
 The salient physical characteristics relevant to safeguard analysis relate to project Component 1: Social and Economic Investments which entail civil works and/or construction/expansion of schools, health centers, water supply, and all-weather roads.